Waterlow and Sons

-Waterlow and Sons Limited was a major worldwide engraver of currency, postage stamps, stocks and bond certificates based in London, Watford and Dunstable in England.
+Waterlow and Sons Limited was a major worldwide engraver of currency, postage stamps, shares and bond certificates based in London, Watford and Dunstable in England.
 The company was founded as a family business in 1810.
 It was acquired in 1961 by De La Rue.

 Early history

 Waterlow and Sons originated from the business of James Waterlow, who began producing lithographic copies of legal documents at Birchin Lane in London in 1810.
 The company gradually grew; it began printing stamps in 1852, and Waterlow's sons Alfred, Walter, Sydney and Albert joined the business.
 James Waterlow died in 1876, and the company became a limited-liability company.
 In 1877, due to a family dispute, the company split, and Alfred and his sons formed Waterlow Bros. & Layton.
 The two companies later reunited in 1920.